 We help our clients to consider and understand the marine environment at all stages of the project life cycle, from concept development and master planning through to engineering design, construction and operation.

 HR Wallingford carries out research, assessment and ecological modelling to understand the impacts of natural and human induced change on the aquatic environment.

-The Fast Flow Facility is a unique dual channel flume delivering a world-leading capability in wave-current-sediment modelling.
+The Fast Flow Facility is one of the world's largest marine test facilities, delivering a world-leading capability in wave-current-sediment-structure modelling.